iliaskarim/CocoaSoundCloudAPI/Sharing.md

 - Getting the users connections
 - Provide UI for choosing connections (public sharing) or mail addresses (private sharing)
 - Upload the file
-- Establishing new connections (optional)
+- Establish new connections (optional)

 Depending on the privacy settings of your upload, the task is a little bit different: You want to share public tracks on social networks, and private uploads via mail.